yoctoproject/poky/documentation/dev-manual/dev-manual-qemu.rst

       ``/dev/vhost-net``.

-   -  The build host ``/dev/vhost-net`` directory has to be either readable or writable and “slirp-enabled”.
+   -  The build host ``/dev/vhost-net`` directory has to be either readable or writable and "slirp-enabled".

 -  ``publicvnc``: Enables a VNC server open to all hosts.